 Scotland's Noir Stars

 The festival kicks off every year with a dramatic torchlit parade through the atmospheric streets of old Stirling.
-Not only does it celebrate established authors but it also acts as a hothouse for new writing talent.
+Not only does it celebrate established authors, but it also acts as a hothouse for new writing talent.
 Through its Debut Prize and New Crimes Panel, fans of Tartan Noir get to discover new books and authors.

+The festival shines a spotlight on both new and established authors.
 One of those was first-time Glasgow author, Sarah Smith.
-Her novel, ‘Hear No Evil’, was nominated for this year’s Bloody Scotland debut prize.
+Her novel, ‘Hear No Evil’, was short-listed for the Bloody Scotland debut prize.
 The book is based on a landmark case in Scottish legal history when Jean Campbell, a young deaf woman, was accused of murder.
 ‘Hear No Evil’ is an atmospheric exploration of early 19th century Edinburgh and Glasgow.
 A core theme throughout the novel looks to give voice to the marginalised.

 Sarah said: “I first came across the real-life case that inspired ‘Hear No Evil’ while working at the Deaf Connections charity in Glasgow.
 I read about the trial in Robert Smith’s ‘The City Silent’.
 When I tried to find out more information about her in the transcripts of the trial, I found that she’d never been able to tell her story.
 So, I made one up; it’s not true but I hope it’s authentic.”

-“I knew I wanted to deliver something that had the deaf experience – then and now – at its centre.
-It was also important to me that the deaf community would feel the performance belonged to them.
-They gave me Jean and Robert’s story in the first place.
-“I knew that the Royal Conservatoire of Scotland had a unique degree programme for deaf and hard of hearing students, so I got in touch with them, and their staff and students took it on board.
-What they came up with made the story jump off the page and change into something completely new..”
+Sarah explained: “I knew that the Royal Conservatoire of Scotland had a unique degree programme for deaf and hard of hearing students, so I got in touch with them, and their staff and students took it on board.
+What they came up with made the story jump off the page and change into something completely new.”

 Turn The Page